 What finally pushed me to change my opinion was the recent ban Reddit put on /r/incels.
 As shown in the beginning, Incels believe they aren’t getting any sex because they are ugly and all women are superficial and basically “Nazi’s trying to exterminate the male race” by denying them sex.
 At a certain point they convinced themselves that “reverse rape”— not being allowed to have sex with someone—should be included in the #MeToo conversation.

-(a typical post on /r/incel, a collection to be found at /r/inceltears)
+(a typical post on /r/incel, a collection was to be found at /r/inceltears before this sub turned hateful too)

 Not only is it one crybaby-fest of men scapegoating women for not giving any sex (newsflash: it’s mostly your ugly personality, not your ugly face), they reinforce each other in their hatred and victimhood.
 Vice made a great analysis on the indoctrination that was being spread in the 40.000 subscribers strong Incel community, and why ultimately a ban was probably for the best.